-Uncountable's mission is to accelerate R&D across the materials and chemicals industry.
-Our founding team of MIT and Stanford engineers brings expertise in software development and creating real-world artificial intelligence solutions.
-Headquartered in San Francisco, we are building a team of intellectually-curious, scientifically-inspired engineers and business leaders to deliver transformative solutions.
+Uncountable's mission is to accelerate R&D by an order of magnitude.
+Our founding team of MIT and Stanford engineers brings expertise in software development and data analtyics.

 Noel was previously the Director of Data at Second Spectrum, where in 2016 he was named to the Forbes 30 under 30 for his work with spatial-temporal pattern recognition.
 He worked with 14 NBA teams to improve their game plans and leverage player movement data for a competitive advantage.
 Noel is a graduate of MIT where he earned a Master’s of Engineering with a focus on machine learning and a B.S. in Computer Science.

 Jason was previously at Stanford University, where he received a Master’s in Computer Science and a B.S. in Mathematics.
 He was selected for the Stanford A.I.
 Innovation Group, which sought to apply machine learning in impactful ways.
-Jason's prior industry experience includes building software at Palantir to model data from Syrian refugee camps and working with the World Bank on their proposal review process.
+Jason's prior industry experience includes building software at Palantir to model data from Syrian refugee camps, leading the mentorship program at StartX, and working as an engineer at BenchPrep.

 Will was previously a Product Design Engineer at Apple, where he developed key design features in ground-breaking laptops.
 While at Apple, he worked in large-scale assembly plants to implement design features and processes that were optimized for mass-production environments.
 Will is a graduate of MIT where he earned a B.S. in Materials Science and Engineering and a minor in Mechanical Engineering.